Fishing Report Summaries for all waters

 Decatur, Lake — CRAPPIE: Fair to Good: Anglers were catching some with a jig and minnow off the rip rap areas.
 Popular colors are green pumpkin; chartreuse with a orange jig head.
 CHANNEL CATFISH: Fair: Toss a night crawler near the creeks and waterways that run into the lake.

 Mattoon, Lake — CRAPPIE: Fair to Good; Anglers are finding a few fish with minnows.
-CHANNEL CATFISH: Fair: Favorite baits have been shrimp, shad, night crawlers, shad guts, and shad sides near wood and laydowns.
+CHANNEL CATFISH: Slow to Fair: Favorite baits have been shrimp, shad, night crawlers, shad guts, and shad sides near wood and laydowns.

 Mill Creek Lake — CRAPPIE: Good: Anglers successful with minnows; finding fish in 3 feet of water all the way up to 1.5 feet of water north of the bridge.
 They are hungry.
 CHANNEL CATFISH: Fair: Some fish are biting near weed lines and brush on stink bait and chicken livers.